Frequently Asked Questions

 Need help?
 Wondering what we're all about?
 We've got the answers right here!

-The initial 18-member board was selected by an ad hoc steering committee from a long list of community leaders interested in public education.
+The board is selected by an executive committee from a long list of community partners interested in public education.
 The board members represent many broad and diverse groups throughout the Fayetteville community.
 Members serve staggered three year terms and their replacements are elected by board vote.
 Additionally, two members serve as ex-officio members: the president of the Fayetteville Board of Education and the superintendent of the Fayetteville Public Schools.